Lake Placid (film series): Lake Placid 3 (2010)

-A game warden moves his family to Lake Placid, once the site of deadly crocodile attacks.
-Locals assure him the crocs are gone, but his mischievous young son finds a few baby crocs and begins feeding them.
-They quickly grow into very big adults and start attacking the game warden's family and nearby town.
+A game warden moves his family to Black Lake after inheriting the cabin of his aunt, Sadie Bickerman.
+Locals assure him the crocodiles are gone, but his mischievous young son finds a few juvenile crocs and begins feeding them.
+They quickly grow into very big adults and start attacking the game warden's family, nearby town, and poacher Reba.

 Lake Placid: The Final Chapter (2012)

 Reba the poacher is back, now an EPA agent.
 Black Lake is turned into a crocodile sanctuary surrounded by an electric fence.
 When the fence gets left open one night, a high-school field trip bus unknowingly enters the park.
 It's up to Reba and the sheriff to save the kids from becoming crocodile chow.

 Lake Placid vs. Anaconda (2015)

-In Black Lake, Maine, an accident allows the two giant species, crocodiles and anacondas, to be regenerated and they escape towards Clear Lake.
-Now, Reba teams up with Tully to find his daughter Bethany and a group of sorority girls in a deadly match between the two creatures.
+The pharmaceutical company Wexel Hall inadvertently causes a new generation of mutant anacondas to escape into the crocodile-infested Black Lake.
+As the deadly snakes wreak havoc on the town, Sheriff Reba and her team must face off against the killer reptiles.
+With both creatures threatening the town's survival, the characters must find a way to stop the carnage and prevent further destruction.